FbW-E01/Team7_space_game/README.md

  -------------------------
  3. BRAINSTORMING:

-  1.Role play type of game.
+  i.
+Role play type of game.

-  2. visual, use of emojis and ASCII for food, locations,...
+  ii. visual, use of emojis and ASCII for food, locations,...

-  3. character goes from A to Z, how, stops, recharge, instructions, storyline....
+  iii. character goes from A to Z, how, stops, recharge, instructions, storyline....

 ---------------------------------